canzarlab/Specter/README.md

 #### Specter enhances cell type identification

-Undoubtly, Seurat (or graph-based Louvain algorithm) is a state-of-the-art method for de novo identification of cell type.
-We showed that Specter outperforms Seurat in term of accurary (ARI) and efficency on a large number of real scRNA-seq datasets.
+Numerous methods have been proposed for clustering scRNA-seq data sets, with Seurat and its underlying Louvain clustering algorithm being arguably the most widely used one.
+We showed that Specter outperforms Seurat in term of accurary and speed on a large number of real scRNA-seq datasets.
 Moreover, Specter can highlight rare cell types in which Seurat might not find.

 #### Using Specter with multi-modal data

 On multi-modal dataset of 8,617 cord blood mononuclear cells (CBMCs), produced by CITE-seq (Stoeckius et al. (2017)).
 The authors measure the single cell transcriptomes alongside the expression of 11 surface proteins, whose levels are quantified with DNA-barcoded antibodie.
-When we combine transtriptomic counts (mRNA) and antibody-derived tags (ADT), Specter reveals CD4 and CD8 T cells, which are quite similar transcriptomically.
+When we combine transtriptomic counts (mRNA) and antibody-derived tags (ADT), Specter is able to utilize multimodal omics measurements to resolve subtle transcriptomic differences between subpopulations of cells.

 ![](img/multimodal.png)